mikehoward/tdd_deploy/Readme.md

 The longer version is:

-* go to the root of you Rails App
 * Install the gem
+* go to the root of you app
 * run the install rake task
 * at a terminal, run 'tdd\_deploy\_context'.
 It's ugly, but works.
 The variables you need to set are described in [Data](#data_managed)